ddague1190/tinyshelterarchive/readme.md

 # Tiny shelter archive

 The end goal of this project is to provide a repository for van dwellers, nomad-houseless types, and all manner of rubber tramps a way to capture their shelter builds.
-I intend to fully develop this site as it is a subject very dear to me.
-I ask that no details of this project be shared - this readme is for your eyes only.

 ## Installation